PshenAI/Anotheria-Bootcamp/README.md

 # Anotheria-Bootcamp

 Queen8 - 8 chess queen puzzle.
+(All possible solutions)

-Knight8 - Visit all cells on chess board with knight algorithm.
+Knight8 - Visit all cells on chess board with a knight algorithm.

-MagicSquareN - Creation of a magic circle from an odd 'n'. **UPGRADE UNDERGOING**
+MagicSquareN - Creation of a magic circle from an odd, singly- and doubly-even 'n'.